 | BLKBlackrock | 72.2% | +1.33R | 18 |

-First, what a breakdown is FOR.
-If you own the stock, a bear pennant breaking lower is the chart's warning that the fall probably isn't finished — a cue to protect yourself or step aside.
-Traders can also profit from a fall directly by “shorting” — borrowing shares to sell now and buying them back cheaper later.
+First, what a breakdown is for.
+If you own the stock, a bear pennant breaking lower is a warning that the fall may not be finished—a cue to review risk or step aside.
+Traders can also take a bearish position by “shorting”—borrowing shares to sell now and buying them back later.
 Both readers use the same three steps below.

 The trade starts the moment price pushes through the line — an order set there in advance gets the first realistic price.